anthonycassario/ai-roadmap/README.md

 # ai-roadmap
-The journey of learning AI.
+My journey of learning AI.
 Current projects and Notes.